 BIOSIGNAL PROCESSING LABORATORY (BPL)

 BPL is a newly-established, independent R&D lab based at the WorcLab Incubator in Massachusetts, specializing in novel sensing systems in bioelectromagnetics.
-The lab creates high-performance, deployable solutions for national security applications, with a focus on real-time algorithm integration, ultra-low-signal detection, low-SWaP-C embedded architectures, and CubeSat-compatible platforms.
+The lab creates high-performance, deployable solutions for national security applications, with a focus on real-time algorithm integration, ultra-low-signal detection, and low-SWaP-C embedded architectures.

 Our Team.

 She previously worked at Raytheon Intelligence & Space as an RF engineer, and served as an engineering design team lead at a National Endowment for the Arts (NEA) laboratory, where she and her team translated ECG signals into music for large-scale dance performances.
-She is now the owner of Regent Hill Financial and co-founder of King of Spades Oil and Gas, and served as Vice Chair of the Town of Warren Finance Committee from October 16, 2025 to March 20, 2026.
+She is now the owner of Regent Hill Financial and co-founder of King of Spades Energy Assets, and served as Vice Chair of the Town of Warren Finance Committee from October 16, 2025 to March 20, 2026.
+She is currently a student member of the Intelligence and National Security Alliance and intends to enroll at the Institute of World Politics later in the year to study Statecraft and Diplomacy.

 Priya is a recipient of the Massachusetts Governor Maura Healey & Lt.
 Governor Kim Driscoll Award for scientific innovation.
 She has also received Special Congressional Recognition twice, first at age 18 from Representative Jim Langevin on the recommendation of her school, and again at age 24 from Senator Elizabeth Warren on the recommendation of a former professor at UMass Amherst.
 At age 16, she qualified for the AIME, a selective national mathematics exam and precursor to the United States Mathematical Olympiad.